nikodemus/esrap/README.md

     (progn (v a) (v b) (v c)) ; parse sub-rules a, b and c (list (v d) (v e) f) ; parse sub-rules d and e, return variable f
     ```
+Update: it turned out that in practice one most commonly uses V-macrolet
+inside PROGN, LIST and PROG1 forms.
+So now ESRAP-LIQUID defines PROGN-V, LIST-V and PROG1-V
+versions, which work exactly as their non-V analogs, but wrap their sub-forms
+in DESCEND-WITH-RULE, where needed.

 Thus, to make a transition of your ESRAP-LIQUID-using code to 2.* API, you need:
   - go over all DEFRULE's and place V-macrolets in some places